xwind1999/FoodClassifier/README.md

   - python app.py

 Note:
--Remember only submit image from test folder (^_^)!
+- Remember only submit image from test folder (^_^)!

--Copy the file Hieubui.h5 to the folder which was created a minute ago
+- Copy the file Hieubui.h5 to the folder which was created a minute ago

--After run python file, go to localhost:5000
+- After run python file, go to localhost:5000

--Enjoy
+- Enjoy